 The Pros of Working From Home in a Rural Area

-(However, do check this out before you make the move as property taxes have increased in our area recently and may have in other rural areas too.)
+(However, check this out before you make the move, as property taxes have increased in our area recently and may have in other rural areas too.)

 Additionally, there’s less traffic and fewer people.
-This can be a huge plus if you’re someone who prefers peace and quiet while working.
+This can be a huge plus if you prefer peace and quiet while working.

 Another pro is that you’ll have more space.
 If you live in an urban area, chances are you’re crammed into a small apartment with little to no outdoor space.